Introduction

 echo.

-Finally, let’s create a short delay and exit the program.
+Let’s create a short delay and exit the program.
 We can add the command ‘pause’ and it will hold the command prompt open until a key is struck or use ‘ping’ and it will wait three seconds and exit automatically.

 echo All folders are mapped - End of Task